AntipasTang/AntipasTang/README.md

 ### Hi there 👋

+I have a degree in IT with a specialism in Mobile Technology in Asia Pacific University.
+I have completed Android and iOS application projects throughout my university career, which involved Java, Swift and Firebase.
+Currently I am developing mobile applications with Flutter.
+Besides, I have experience organizing events and competitions with my team, with few notable events such as Startup Weekend Kuala Lumpur and TEDxAPUKL.
+I trade forex and stock when I have the time.

 <!--
 **AntipasTang/AntipasTang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.